 Students take most of their academic courses at the Friedman School of Nutrition Science and Policy although additional courses in advanced epidemiology and statistics are available by cross-registration at Boston University and at the Harvard School of Public Health.

-The GRE will be optional for all programs the 2021 application cycle.
+The school has permanently removed the GRE as a requirement, as part of our commitment to diversity, equity, and inclusion.
 Applicants to the Ph.D. program are strongly encouraged to submit GRE scores as they can be helpful in the Admissions Committee’s assessment of readiness for doctoral study.
 Read more about this new change in admissions policy and what it means for your application to the school.
 For students taking the GRE who seek to refresh their verbal and quantitative skills, self-study materials and sample questions are available from the Educational Testing Service.
 Students whose native language is not English must meet TOEFL or IELTS requirements.

 Undergraduate level courses in general nutrition, general biology, general chemistry (with lab), organic chemistry and biochemistry.